 Graduate-Level Course Proposals

-To submit, complete a Course Proposal form .
-Note that in the case of undergrad courses proposed for graduate credit, the committee pays particular attention to how objectives, expectations and the evaluative process will differ for graduate students (#18).
+Step 1: Complete a Weinberg Course Proposal form .
+Note that in the case of 300-level courses proposed for graduate credit, the committee pays particular attention to how objectives, expectations and the evaluative process will differ for graduate students (#18).
 Forward the completed form and syllabus to Shelley Levine.
+Once reviewed, you will be notified of the committee’s decision.

-The department will be notified once the Committee and the Associate Dean for Research and Graduate Studies have reviewed and approved the proposal.
-At that point, the department must submit a New Course Form to the Office of the Registrar.
+Step 3: Once approval has been confirmed by the Weinberg Graduate Curricular Review Committee, and if applicable, by TGS, the department must submit a New Course Form to the Office of the Registrar.
 The Registrar's form and instructions for completing it are at: http://www.registrar.northwestern.edu/scheduling/Back to top